ilmmr/ilmmr/README.md

 ### Hi there <img src="https://github.com/luis1ribeiro/luis1ribeiro/blob/main/images/hand_wave.gif" height="30">

-- I’m Luís Mário, a software engineeer based in Braga, Portugal.
+- I’m Luís Mário, an informatics engineeer based in Braga, Portugal.
-- I graduated from University of Minho and now I am taking my master's in **Language Processing** and **Formal Methods**.
+- I recently graduated from University of Minho and got a MSc in **Language Processing** and **Formal Methods**.

 ### Top Languages Used